Lung Cancer Screening

 Early detection of lung cancer puts you in control of your health and greatly increases your chances of receiving effective treatment.

-Your care team includes radiologists who are specialists in lung cancer imaging.
+Your care team includes radiologists who are specialists in lung imaging.
 We use the most advanced diagnostic screening tool available, the low-dose CT scan.
 It is considered the most accurate way to detect lung cancer.

 False Positives